 Arbitration cannot be compelled on a third-party-beneficiary theory.
 First, the Mississippi Supreme Court has clearly held that this theory is not available where there is no binding, underlying contract with the resident, such as here.
-Grenada Living Center v.
-Coleman, No. 2006-CA-00169-SCT, ¶ 17 (Miss.
+Grenada Living Center LLC v.
+Coleman, 961 So.
+2d 33 (Miss.
 2007).
 Second, for the theory to apply, Plaintiff must be suing on the contract, and none of Plaintiff's causes of action are contract theories.
-Finally, in order for the theory to apply, a contract between the granddaughter and Defendants would have to exist, and one does not.
+Finally, in order for the theory to apply, a contract between Mrs. Davis and Defendants would have to exist, and one does not.

 As an additional point, this case is not arbitrable under the terms of the contract for arbitration.
 The Rules of Procedure of the American Health Lawyers Association are incorporated into the clause.
 Those Rules hold that a pre-dispute arbitration clause in this sort of case will not be enforced.
 This clause is a pre-dispute clause.
 Therefore, Plaintiff's claim is not arbitrable.
+Plaintiff therefore requests that this Court affirm the Circuit Court of Forrest County and allow Plaintiff to proceed with her claims before that Court.